mkalvas/aoc/src/2021/06/other-versions.md

-# Other attempts at day 06
+# Other versions of 2021 day 06

 ## Slow naïve part one